zng-ui/zng/TODO/_current.md

 * Implement clipboard commands.
     - Already declared in the main crate (move to core).
 * Implement image copy&paste in image example.

-# Localization

-* Review wait, how do handles work when request is not found yet?
-* Test live update of localization file.